seanroades/eco-api/README.md

 # Eco api
 Recieves an image, sends it to a mongodb sends back pre-generated requests for now.
+This API is part of my eco chrome extension, suggesting sustainable clothing on request when shopping online.